odpi/egeria-docs/site/docs/release-notes/roadmap.md

 Egeria's education aims to broaden the knowledge of people who need to work with digital resources about metadata, governance practices and the use of Egeria.
 They are It is based around the [Coco Pharmaceuticals](/practices/coco-pharmaceuticals/) scenario and are organized by persona, so you can target your learning to your interests.

-- The content packs are included in the *omag-server-platform* distribution created by the build for *egeria.git*.
-They are formatted as [Open Metadata Archives](/concepts/open-metadata-arachive) and can be configured to load at server startup using the [Administration Services](/guides/admin/servers) or while the server is running using the [Server Operations](/guides/operations/overview).
+- The [Egeria workbooks](https://github.com/odpi/egeria-workspaces/blob/main/workspaces/egeria-workbooks.ipynb) are part of the [Egeria Workspaces](https://github.com/odpi/egeria-workspaces/tree/main) deployment environments.
+They provide guidance and examples on how to use Egeria and how to adapt it to support your use cases.
+This is an excellent starting point to get hands-one experience with Egeria.
-- There are also many sample clients, server configurations and sample data included in the *omag-server-platform* distribution created by the build for *egeria.git*.
+- The [open-metadata-samples](https://github.com/odpi/egeria/tree/main/open-metadata-resources/open-metadata-samples) module in the main git repository for the Egeria code - *egeria.git* - includes many coding samples showing how to use the Egeria interfaces.
+There are also many sample clients, server configurations and sample data included in the *[open-metadata-deployment](https://github.com/odpi/egeria/tree/main/open-metadata-resources/open-metadata-deployment)* module.
 They are accompanied by `README.md` files to explain how to use them.
-- Reference data in the form of [metadata valid values](/guides/planning/valid-values/overivew) is supplied in *omag-server-platform* distribution created by the build for *egeria.git*.
 - The [Hands-on labs](/education/open-metadata-labs/overview) provide practical experiences in running the Egeria code and using the different services.
+- This website ([https://egeria-project.org/](https://egeria-project.org/)) contains comprehensive documentation on Egeria's features.
 - The [Governance practices](/practices) provides governance best practices.
 They aim to guide a team that is setting up or revising their governance program through common governance tasks.

 ### User Interfaces